dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/CNV_germline/Pages/CNV_germline-step-part-3.rst

 Requirements
 ------------

 This annotation step is present in Part 3 because the three python scripts used are designed to work only on DELs and DUPs (no INV, BND, INS) and because there is a possibility of filtering out a small number of variants during ``SV_worst_and_locations.py``.
 Both the cytoband annotation step and the liftover step also require the END field in the INFO block.
-This workflow requires a single CNV ``vcf`` file that has undergone **Initial Annotation Filtering Step** (which selects for DELs and DUPs), the **hg38** to **hg19** chain file for liftover (http://hgdownload.cse.ucsc.edu/goldenpath/hg38/liftOver/hg38ToHg19.over.chain.gz), and the **hg38** cytoband reference file from UCSC (http://hgdownload.cse.ucsc.edu/goldenpath/hg38/database/cytoBand.txt.gz).
+This workflow requires a single CNV ``vcf`` file that has undergone **Initial Annotation Filtering** step (which selects for DELs and DUPs), the **hg38** to **hg19** chain file for liftover (http://hgdownload.cse.ucsc.edu/goldenpath/hg38/liftOver/hg38ToHg19.over.chain.gz), and the **hg38** cytoband reference file from UCSC (http://hgdownload.cse.ucsc.edu/goldenpath/hg38/database/cytoBand.txt.gz).

 Annotation and Possible Filtering
 ---------------------------------